KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-NewsAPI by mumblebaj](https://github.com/mumblebaj/MMM-NewsAPI)

 1. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
+2. ESLint issues:
+   - MMM-NewsAPI.js: Line 164, Column 23: 'qr' is assigned a value but never used. (rule: no-unused-vars)

 ### [MMM-NewsFeedTicker by justjim1220](https://github.com/justjim1220/MMM-NewsFeedTicker)